Anomalous Cognition and the Search for Non-Human Intelligence

 Nolan’s research then opens new avenues for scientific inquiry into neurological deviations from the norm.
 By identifying specific neural markers and exploring their genetic links, his work encourages an approach that combines neuroscience and genetics.
 The comprehensive perspective can demystify anomalous cognition and integrate it into broader scientific research; this could greatly advance our understanding of human potential and possible cognitive evolution.
 Hopefully Nolan is further able to move into the area of identifying any markers contained specifically within DNA of those experiencing anomalous events.
 Perhaps determining specific groups of single nucleotide polymorphisms or genes that imply an elevated likelihood of having the increased connectivity within different neurological areas.
 Whether or not there are traits associated with different groups of people, like the previously explored celts and their subsets.

-Nolan's contributions in the study of the caudate nucleus and its associated psychological deficits helps significantly enhance and legitimise the discussion of intuition and anomalous cognition by providing a solid scientific foundation for understanding these unusual phenomena.
+Nolan's contributions in the study of the caudate nucleus and its associated psychological deviations helps significantly enhance and legitimise the discussion of intuition and anomalous cognition by providing a solid scientific foundation for understanding these unusual phenomena.
 Incorporating his findings, we're able to bridge the gap between historical accounts and personal experiences into modern scientific research - offering a more rounded view of human consciousness and its untapped potential.
 His studies and papers then pave the way for future research into the profound capabilities of the human mind.

 Christopher "Kit" Green’s Research on the Anomalous